intel/iot-js-api/api/sensors/README.md

 ## Future additions

-For enumerating sensors connected to the board, a new object is defined as API entry point.
+For enumerating sensors connected to the board, a new object is defined as the API entry point.
 On boards where hot-plug sensors are supported, events are emitted when sensors are added, and removed, respectively.

 ```javascript